MinnPost/minnpost-payday-lending/README.md

 ## Data Processing

-In order to combine the CSV and MN Zip Shapefile, used QGIS and [Mapbox's helpful instructions](http://mapbox.com/tilemill/docs/guides/joining-data/).
+* In order to combine the CSV and MN Zip Shapefile, used QGIS and [Mapbox's helpful instructions](http://mapbox.com/tilemill/docs/guides/joining-data/).

-* Need to geocode payday lender locations
+* Payday lender locations were geocoded from address in bulk, and some manually found.
+* To create a JSON(P) file for use in visualization, run the following:  ```csvjson data/payday-lenders-mn-v4.csv > data/payday-lenders-mn-v4.json; echo "payday_lenders_callback(" > data/payday-lenders-mn-v4.jsonp; cat data/payday-lenders-mn-v4.json >> data/payday-lenders-mn-v4.jsonp; echo ");" >> data/payday-lenders-mn-v4.jsonp;